 SAP purchased both Trek and P*TIME but likes to pretend that they didn’t.
 This was to do to try to create a false storyline that attributed innovation specifically to Hasso Plattner that he had nothing to do with.
 Therefore, SAP’s policy concerning publicizing an acquisition varies.
 If they want to pretend that they created something new, then they keep the acquisition secret.

 I have not included a score for Trek and P*Time.
 However, their scoring would be complicated.
-HANA became a moderately famous database, but it has also been an enormous distraction, they are being sued by Teradata in what looks to be an expensive lawsuit to defend, and has alienated customers and vendors in a way that will cost SAP for years to come.
+HANA became a moderately famous database, but it has also been an enormous distraction.
+They are being sued by Teradata in what looks to be an expensive lawsuit to defend and have alienated customers and vendors in a way that will cost SAP for years to come.

 IT Analyst, Wall Street Analysts, and Media Coverage